LeaVerou/lea.verou.me/blog/2024/contrast-color/index.md

 The elevator pitch was that by allowing lower level operations they provide authors flexibility on how to derive color variations, giving us more time to figure out what the appropriate higher level primitives should be.

-As of May 2024, RCS has [shipped in every browser except Firefox](https://caniuse.com/css-relative-colors), but given that it is an [Interop 2024 focus area](https://web.dev/blog/interop-2024), that [Firefox has expressed a positive standards position](https://mozilla.github.io/standards-positions/#css-relative-color-syntax), and that the [Bugzilla issue](https://bugzilla.mozilla.org/show_bug.cgi?id=1701488) has had some recent activity and has been assigned, I am optimistic it would ship in Firefox soon.
+As of May 2024, RCS has [shipped in every browser except Firefox](https://caniuse.com/css-relative-colors). but given that it is an [Interop 2024 focus area](https://web.dev/blog/interop-2024), that [Firefox has expressed a positive standards position](https://mozilla.github.io/standards-positions/#css-relative-color-syntax), and that the [Bugzilla issue](https://bugzilla.mozilla.org/show_bug.cgi?id=1701488) has had some recent activity and has been assigned, I am optimistic it would ship in Firefox soon.
 My guess it that it would become [Baseline](https://web.dev/baseline) by the end of 2024.

+Even if my prediction is off, it already is available to **83% of users worldwide**, and if you sort [its caniuse page](https://caniuse.com/css-relative-colors) by usage, you will see the vast majority of the remaining 17% doesn’t come from Firefox, but from older Chrome and Safari versions.
+I think its current market share warrants production use today, as long as we use `@supports` to make sure things *work* in non-supporting browsers, even if less pretty.

 Most [Relative Colors tutorials](https://developer.chrome.com/blog/css-relative-color-syntax) revolve around its primary driving use cases: